Hungary–Soviet Union relations: World War II

 At the beginning of the plans for Operation Barbarossa.
 Hungary was not expected to join the Wehrmacht in its struggle against Bolshevism.
 However, soon afterwards Horthy would become entangled in an alliance with Nazi Germany and Hungary would participate in the invasion.
 However, all Hungary′s territorial demands were against Yugoslavia rather than the Soviet Union, while it has been argued that Horthy was the first Axis leader to recognise that the Soviet Union was not going to collapse under the Axis invasion.
-For a time Stalin considered Hungary no longer involved in the war against his regime, but Horthy was always under the impression the Third Reich needed more troops which he offered in the winter.
+For a time Stalin considered Hungary no longer involved in the war against his regime.
 However, a new cabinet in 1942 was much less enthusiastic about fighting the war. but Horthy was always under the impression the Third Reich needed more troops which he offered in the winter.

 By 1943-1944, the tide of World War II had turned.
 The Red Army regained the pre-war Soviet territory, and advanced westward from its borders to defeat Nazi Germany and its allies, including Hungary.
 Officially, Soviet military operations in Hungary ended on 4 April 1945, when the last German troops were expelled, although Soviet troops (and political advisers) remained within the country.
 In the secret percentages agreement signed by British Prime Minister Winston Churchill and Soviet First Secretary Joseph Stalin at the Fourth Moscow Conference dividing Eastern Europe into British and Soviet spheres of interest, the Soviet Union was granted 80 percent of influence in Hungary.